supcik/academic-www/content/docs/managing-content.md

 Create a new folder in your `content` folder, naming it with your new page name.
 In this example, we will create a *landing* page by creating a `content/landing/` folder to contain our new sections (widget instances).

-Within your new `content/landing/` folder, create a file named `index.md` containing the following TOML parameters:
+Within your new `content/landing/` folder, create a file named `index.md` containing the following YAML parameters:

 ```
 ---